-We take all of these things into account as we try to help you resolve the problems that confront you as effectively and inexpensively as possible.
+Family law problems can be among the most challenging for clients, especially because they routinely involve the breakup of a relationship and often a change in residence.
+Other issues such as substance abuse, neglect, or violence in the home are frequently present.
+We take all of these things into account as we try to help you resolve whatever problems that confront you, as effectively and inexpensively as possible.

 Our firm handles a variety of estate planning matters, including representing individuals in the planning of the distribution of their property at his or her death through the preparation of a Will and or a Trust.
 Our attorneys possess the knowledge and expertise in the area of estate planning so as to ensure that our clients gain the maximum benefit of all laws, while at the same time, carrying out their wishes.
 There are many types of estate planning documents that can be helpful and we will help you determine what will fit your decisions and circumstances best:

 We offer legal representation to both home owners and home owner associations in a variety of matters ranging from collection of assessments/dues, enforcement and compliance disputes, drafting, interpretation, and preparation of Covenants, Bylaws, and other governing documents.

 Our firm represents and advises clients who are or might become involved in a lawsuit or appeal as a result of a dispute, including prevention and settlement.
 Our many years of experience with trials and litigation cases means that we will bring you a high level of service and knowledge.

 All of the attorneys at Frie, Arndt, Danborn & Thiessen P.C. practice real estate law to some degree.
 The types of cases that present themselves include such fairly straightforward things as the purchase or sale of an individual home to more complex matters including subdivision of large parcels of land, the creation and enforcement of restrictive covenants, boundary disputes, access problems, easements, residential and commercial leasing, landlord tenant law and eviction.